Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 Finally, we investigate learning an appropriate kernel, independent of the model or the algorithm to be used for training and classification.
 For this purpose, we use the method proposed in \cite{CortesMohri2012} that suggests an algorithm to learn a new kernel from a group of kernels based on a similarity measure between the kernels, namely centered alignment.
 Then, the problem of learning a kernel with a maximum alignment between the data and the labels is formulated as a quadratic programming (QP) problem.
 The respective algorithm is called \emph{alignf} \cite{CortesMohri2012}.

-As mentioned, the kernel learning algorithm works based on \emph{centered kernel alignment}.
+This multiple kernel learning algorithm does not involve parameter selection and as mentioned it is computed solely based on the true class labels.
+The kernel learning algorithm works based on \emph{centered kernel alignment}.
 If $K_1$ and $K_2$ are two kernel matrices, the centered alignment between them can be computed by the following \cite{Gonen2011}.

 where $K^c$ is the centered version of the kernel matrix $K$.
 To find the optimal combination of the kernels (i.e. a weighted combination of some base kernels), \cite{CortesMohri2012} suggests the objective function to be centered alignment between the combination of the kernels and $yy^T$, where $y$ is the labels vector.
 By restricting the weights to be non-negative, a QP can be obtained as